Molecular and Integrative Physiology, and Department of Ophthalmology

 I have also been active in a small clinical project investigating cytokine expression in Graves' ophthalmopathy, and I have collaborated with colleagues at the University of Missouri Kansas City exploring the role of the hypoxia inducible factor pathway in retinal neovascularization.

-Outside of research, I have been very active in campus organizations and student government.
+Outside of research, I was very active in campus organizations and student government.
 I greatly enjoy teaching and have additionally worked within the School of Medicine as a Supplemental Instructor and USMLE Step 1 Preparatory Course Director.

-I will be training in ophthalmology at Washington University in St. Louis, where I plan to continue to be involved in ophthalmic research.
+I am currently a resident in ophthalmology at Washington University in St. Louis, where I plan to continue to be involved in ophthalmic research.
 After completing residency, I plan to pursue a fellowship in viteoretinal surgery.
 I hope to work as a physician-scientist at an academic institution, where I can combine my passions of clinical ophthalmology, research, and teaching.

 Bliss O'Bryhim, M.D., Ph.D.